albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

 3. Congress has constitutional authority under Article III and the Necessary and Proper Clause to organize and structure the federal judiciary to ensure efficient administration of justice;

-4. The current federal circuit system reflects historical boundaries rather than population distribution, creating unequal representation and workload disparities;

-5. The Supreme Court has maintained nine justices since 1869, despite the creation of additional federal circuits and dramatic population growth;

-6. The constitutional tradition of Supreme Court justices serving as circuit justices creates a direct representational relationship between regional circuits and the Supreme Court, with optimal judicial administration achieved when each regional circuit is served by one Supreme Court justice;
+4. The current federal circuit system reflects historical boundaries rather than population distribution, producing population disparities exceeding ten to one between the largest and smallest circuits, creating unequal access to federal justice and workload imbalances across the judiciary, and the constitutional tradition of Supreme Court justices serving as circuit justices establishes a representational relationship between regional circuits and the Court that is best served when each regional circuit corresponds to one Supreme Court justice, yet the Court has maintained nine justices since 1869 despite the subsequent creation of additional circuits and more than a tenfold increase in national population;

-7. Regular and predictable judicial appointments promote constitutional balance and reduce partisan manipulation of the appointment process;

-8. Clear definition of judicial duties and responsibilities promotes effective court administration and public confidence in the judiciary;

-9. The Senate's "Advice and Consent" power is most effectively exercised when nominees possess robust and transparent records of legal reasoning available for public evaluation, and when the Senate selects from among multiple qualified candidates rather than rendering a binary judgment on a single nominee;

-10. The current system creates arbitrary advantages for presidents based on actuarial chance rather than constitutional design;
+5. The timing and number of Supreme Court appointments depend on actuarial chance rather than constitutional design, producing arbitrary disparities in appointment opportunities among presidents unrelated to their electoral mandates;

+6. The single-nominee confirmation process reduces the Senate's constitutional role to a binary acceptance or rejection of a single candidate, incentivizing partisan obstruction and elevating each vacancy to a high-stakes confrontation;

+7. Nominees to the Supreme Court frequently lack extensive public records of legal reasoning, and the appointment process provides no systematic mechanism to ensure that nominees' judicial philosophies and analytical methods are available for evaluation by the Senate and the public;

+8. The Supreme Court's capacity to interpret law within a complex democratic society is strengthened by epistemic diversity -- incorporating the perspectives and experiences of career judges, legal scholars, experienced legislators, executive branch legal officers, practitioners, and individuals whose professional formation includes direct engagement with the communities and conditions the law affects;

-11. The position of Chief Justice should be shared among justices as a capstone to distinguished service rather than concentrating administrative power in a single individual for decades;
+9. The position of Chief Justice concentrates administrative, ceremonial, and institutional power in a single individual who may hold that role for decades, without rotation or structural accountability to colleagues;

-12. A structured career path for Supreme Court justices -- progressing from Associate Justice to Co-Chief Justice to Senior Justice -- provides clarity, dignity, and predictability while preserving life tenure under Article III;
+10. Under life tenure without structured career phases, the duration of a justice's influence depends on individual health and longevity rather than constitutional design, creating an incentive for presidents to prioritize the youth of nominees over qualifications and experience;

+11. The duties, responsibilities, and career phases of Supreme Court justices lack clear statutory definition, leaving institutional expectations dependent on informal norms;

-13. Public confidence in the federal judiciary requires transparent and enforceable standards of ethical conduct applicable to all federal judges, including Justices of the Supreme Court;
+12. The Supreme Court is the only court in the federal judiciary not subject to binding ethical standards and enforceable accountability mechanisms, and public confidence in the judiciary requires transparent and enforceable standards of ethical conduct applicable to all federal judges, including justices of the Supreme Court;

-14. Epistemic diversity -- incorporating the perspectives of career judges, legal scholars, experienced legislators, executive branch legal officers, and practitioners -- strengthens the Court's capacity to interpret law within a complex democratic society;

-15. A slate-based nomination process in which the President presents multiple qualified candidates and the Senate selects from among them transforms the confirmation process from an adversarial gatekeeping function into a collaborative selection function, reducing partisan obstruction incentives while preserving both presidential nomination authority and Senate advice and consent;

-16. Scored voting methods that permit senators to express degrees of support across multiple nominees produce outcomes more reflective of collective Senate judgment than binary confirmation votes on individual nominees.

 ### (b) Purposes